vxgmichel/pytango-devicetest/README.md

 This package is still in development and has a few limitations:

 - Using a test context twice will produce a segmentation fault and stop the execution.
 - Properties cannot be changed at runtime.
   I haven't found a single way to access the virtual database.
-- Tango events are not supported by the '--file' execution mode.
+- Tango events are not supported by the `--file` execution mode.
   See the Tango documentation for further information.
-- Sadly, it is not compatible with the coverage tool "coverage".
+- Sadly, it is not compatible with the coverage tool `coverage`.
 This is because the Tango layers mess up with the coverage collector.

 Contact